Hugh T. Broomall: Military career

 From January to November 1997, Broomall served in the Congressional Fellowship Program to the U.S. Senator William V. Roth, Jr. As a congressional fellow he served as a primary military staff officer supporting the United States Senate North Atlantic Treaty Organization (NATO) Observer Group.
 He graduated from the U.S. Army War College, Resident Course, Carlisle Barracks, Pennsylvania in 1999.
 In October 2000, he was appointed the United States Property and Fiscal Officer for the Delaware National Guard.

 From May 2004 to August 2010, Broomall served as Assistant Adjutant General-Air, Delaware National Guard.
 In 2009 he attended the Senior Executive Seminar, George C. Marshall European Center for Security Studies, Garmisch-Partenkirchen, Germany and the Senior Executives in National and International Security program at the Harvard Kennedy School.
+General Broomall was appointed as the Air National Guard of the U.S. Deputy Chief of Staff for Logistics in 2009.
+In this role he was responsible for logistics for the ANG 90 flying units with 1100 aircraft, and 106000 personnel.

 Broomall was promoted to Major General on September 18, 2010, and was appointed as Special Assistant to the Director, Air National Guard, Assistant to the Director, Air National Guard, and Assistant to the Secretary of the Air Force.
 He was the first general officer in the Delaware Air National Guard who had non-prior active duty military service and one of the few to emerge from the enlisted ranks.